Loiprofpt/fcj-sourcecode-worklog/content/2-Proposal/2.1-background/_index.md

 ## 1.1 Executive Summary

 ### Customer Background
-The customer is **FPT University HCMC (Academic Board)** and potential Traffic Enforcement Agencies.
+The customer is **FPT University HCMC (Academic Board)** under the mentorship of **Nguyễn Gia Hưng** and potential Traffic Enforcement Agencies.
 They seek a technological demonstration of how **IoT** and **Cloud Computing** can solve real-world problems in traffic monitoring.
 The current manual alcohol inspection process suffers from a lack of operator verification, data fragmentation, and low public transparency.

 ### Business & Technical Objectives
 **Team SPICA** proposes a solution named **"IoT-Based Alcohol Violation Detection System"** to modernize this workflow.